Email/Postal Rules of Play

 - Team matches will be played in accordance with special team rules approved by the Board and stated by the Tournament Director in his announcement of the team event.

-- Players must note all rule changes, game results, prize awards, etc., published in The Chess Correspondent magazine, and act responsively where mistakes occur.
-Once published in The Chess Correspondent, changes in rules, regulations and procedures become official.
+- Players must note all rule changes, game results, prize awards, etc., published in The Chess Correspondent magazine and/or the CCLA website, and act responsively where mistakes occur.
+Once published changes in rules, regulations and procedures become official.
 Players must retain records of their games (including all opponents' cards, letters and email) for at least 60 days following publication of results and awarding of prizes.
-Otherwise counter-claims may be upheld if submitted.
+Otherwise, counter-claims may be upheld if submitted.

 General Conduct of the Game